DamianK/new-dotfiles/README.md

 PLEASE NOTE: This is very much a work in progress!
 I'm upgrading my PC at the moment so most things will change!

 ## About this repository
+Includes configurations for:

+- NeoVim
+- ZSH
+- Zellij

-Includes configurations for ZSH, NeoVim, Pycharm and more..
+and more..